Constantine wrote Matthew 28:19 into your Bible, Part 2

 “The command to baptize in Matt.
 28:19 is thought to show the influence of a developed doctrine of God verging on Trinitarianism.
 Early baptism was in the name of ‘Jesus’ [the Messiah].
 The association of this Trinitarian conception with baptism suggests that baptism itself was felt to be an experience with a Trinitarian reference.—Williams R.R., Theological Workbook of the Bible, page 29

-In his Literal Translation of the Bible, Dr. Robert Young placed the Trinitarian “names” of Matthew 28:19 in parentheses, thus indicating the words to be of doubtful authenticity.
+In his Literal Translation of the Bible, Dr. Robert Young placed the Trinitarian “names” of Matthew 28:19 in parentheses, to indicate that the words are of doubtful authenticity.

-The very account which tells us that at last, after His resurrection, He commissioned His Disciples to go and baptize among all nations, betrays itself by speaking in the Trinitarian language of the next century, and compels us to see in it the ecclesiastical editor, and not the evangelist, much less the Founder Himself.
+The very account that tells us that at last, after His resurrection, He commissioned His Disciples to go and baptize among all nations betrays itself by speaking in the Trinitarian language of the next century, and compels us to see in it the ecclesiastical editor, and not the evangelist, much less the Founder Himself.

 “The Trinitarian formula (Matt.
 28:19) was a late addition by some reverent Christian mind.—James Martineau, Black’s Bible Dictionary, article “Seat of Authority”,